IbrahimTalha0/IbrahimTalha0/README.md

 ## ⏲ What we are doing now:
 I'm developing a project for Teknofest 🚀, I am writing on 2 sites 📃.
 I'm a Programming Teacher 💻.
-I'm developing an app with my team 👨🏼‍🤝‍👨🏻, I also work as a FreeLancer.
+I'm developing an app with my team 👨🏼‍🤝‍👨🏻, I also work as a FreeLancer 🆓.

 <br />